-10.7 There are no areas within the Borough which were identified as low sensitivity to potential development.

-10.8 Areas marked on the map in red as 'higher sensitivity' are where the principle of development would be considered highly inappropriate.
-As the mapping illustrates, these relate primarily to:

-- Areas of high flood risk (most widespread within the River Birket Corridor in the north of Wirral). - Nationally and internationally designated biodiversity assets - such as SSSIs within the Heswall Dales and at Thurstaston Common. - Designated heritage assets, such as the Conservation Areas at Birkenhead Park and Port Sunlight. - Areas of protected ancient woodland, most expansive in the River Dibbin Valley.

-10.9 In addition to the areas identified as higher sensitivity, there are a number of areas within the Borough which are subject to multiple environmental constraints (i.e. areas with 10-14 'layers' of assets with moderate sensitivity).
-These areas include:

-- The elevated area of Bidston Hill on the western edge of Birkenhead - partly given it status as a locally designated Area of Special Landscape Value, as well as a Country Park, and overlapping local biological and geological designations. - Areas of Royden Country Park outside the nationally designated SSSI, largely due to local designations as a Local Wildlife Site (LWS) and due to its status as a Local Landscape Designation. - Wooded areas lying within West Kirby due to overlapping local landscape, ecological and geological designations. - A stretch of deciduous woodland to the west of Storeton Road, due to its designation as a Local Wildlife Site (LWS). - Isolated areas of Arrowe Country Park due to its recreational value as a Country Park and locally recognised ecological sensitivities. - Isolated areas within the River Birket Corridor Nature Improvement Area (NIA) - in parts due to the presence of coastal and floodplain grazing marsh (as a Priority Habitat) and LWSs. - Some linear assets e.g. parts of the Wirral Way.
+- 10.7 There are limited areas within the Borough which were identified as 'lower' sensitivity to potential development.
+These lie within existing built-up areas. - 10.8 Areas marked on the map in red as 'higher sensitivity' are where the principle of development would be considered highly inappropriate.
+As the mapping illustrates, these relate primarily to: - Areas of high flood risk (most widespread within the River Birket Corridor in the north of Wirral). - Nationally and internationally designated biodiversity assets - such as SSSIs within the Heswall Dales and at Thurstaston Common. - Designated heritage assets, such as the Conservation Areas at Birkenhead Park and Port Sunlight. - Areas of protected ancient woodland, most expansive in the River Dibbin Valley. - 10.9 In addition to the areas identified as higher sensitivity, there are a number of areas within the Borough which are subject to multiple environmental constraints (i.e. areas with 7-14 'layers' of assets with moderate sensitivity).
+These areas include: - The elevated area of Bidston Hill on the western edge of Birkenhead given its status as a Country Park and overlapping local biological and geological designations. - Areas of Royden Country Park outside the nationally designated SSSI, largely due to local designations as a Local Wildlife Site (LWS) and due to its status as a Local Landscape Designation. - Wooded areas lying within West Kirby due to overlapping local landscape, ecological and geological designations. - A stretch of deciduous woodland to the west of Storeton Road, due to its designation as a Local Wildlife Site (LWS). - Isolated areas of Arrowe Country Park due to its recreational value as a Country Park and locally recognised ecological sensitivities. - Isolated areas within the River Birket Corridor Nature Improvement Area (NIA) - in parts due to the presence of coastal and floodplain grazing marsh (as a Priority Habitat) and LWSs. - Some linear assets e.g. parts of the Wirral Way.

-10.10 The mapping also shows much more expansive areas where there are '4-9 'layers' of assets of moderate sensitivity were identified.
+10.10 The mapping also shows much more expansive areas where 4-6 'layers' of assets of moderate sensitivity were identified.
 These areas are more heavily concentrated in the west and south of the Borough and include the following: